 Samarium Cobalt Magnets

 Buy samarium cobalt magnets on-line today!
-MagnetShop.com carries a large inventory of samarium cobalt (SmCo) disc magnets, available in a wide range of sizes, not all of which are shown on this website.
+Samarium cobalt (SmCo) magnets, part of the rare-earth magnet family are strong permanent magnets which have excellent temperature stability and corrosion resistance.
+We carry a large inventory of samarium cobalt (SmCo) disc magnets, available in a variety of sizes, not all of which are shown on this website.

-Samarium cobalt magnets are commonly used in applications involving high or very low temperatures, where magnetic stability is critical.
-SmCo magnets are ideal for applications where space is a limiting factor, and high magnetic strength is required.
+- Common Applications: Samarium cobalt magnets are ideal for applications involving high or very low temperatures, where magnetic stability is critical, space is a limiting factor, and high magnetic strength is required.
+Commonly used in high performance motors, magnetic couplings and sensors, industrial automation equipment, turbo machinery and more.